nchaigne/dhcperfcli/README.md

 Two input items are separated by an empty line.<br>
 If the input is provided through stdin, this can be achieved with __`echo -e "\n\n"`__.

-In addition to DHCP attributes, the program accepts a few control attributes (whose purpose is self-explanatory) in input items:
+In addition to DHCP attributes, the program accepts a few control attributes in input items:
-- Packet-Src-IP-Address
-- Packet-Dst-IP-Address
-- Packet-Src-Port
-- Packet-Dst-Port

-Finally, a specific control attribute, through which you can provided DHCP pre-encoded data (not necessarily well formed, this is entirely up to you):
-- DHCP-Encoded-Data
+Attribute|Description
+-|-
+`Packet-Src-IP-Address` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | The packet source IP address.
+Automatically set if option `-g` is provided.
+`Packet-Dst-IP-Address` | The packet destination IP address.
+Can also be set through argument `<server>`.
+`Packet-Src-Port` | The packet source UDP port.
+Default is 68 for a client, 67 for a gateway.
+`Packet-Dst-Port` | The packet destination UDP port.
+Default is 67 for a server or a gateway.
+`DHCP-Encoded-Data` | DHCP pre-encoded data.
+Refer to related section for details.
+`DHCP-Authorized-Server` | Authorized server.
+Only allow replies from this server.<br>Same as option `-a`, but for a single packet.

 ## DHCP pre-encoded data